dennislee22/Flink-Operator-Factory/README.md

 replicaset.apps/ssb-sse-865457bc46                    1         1         1       6d4h
 ```

-**Note:** A total of 35 tables created at the external Postgres database.
+**Note:** A total of 35 tables created at the external postgresql database.
 ```
 postgres=# \c ssb
 You are now connected to database "ssb" as user "postgres".